rac01/iot-starterkit/neo/code-snippets/python/hcp-iot-services/https/README.md

 These code snippets show primitives for interacting with the SAP Cloud Platform Internet of Things via https.
+We cover
+* ingest
+* retrieval
+of values.

 To run these scripts you need a Python 2.x installation with the urllib3 module installed. urllib3 is available at https://pypi.python.org/pypi/urllib3